girldevelopit/gdi-website/README.md

 <!-- [![Coverage Status](https://coveralls.io/repos/dianpan/gdi-new-site/badge.svg?branch=production&service=github)](https://coveralls.io/github/dianpan/gdi-new-site?branch=production) -->

 This is the repo for the newly updated Girl Develop It website.
-In this README you'll find helpful resources to get you up and running to start contributing to the code base!
+In this README you'll find helpfull resources to get you up and running to start contributing to the code base!

 ## About